stockphrase/no-silo/content/courses/workshops/argument-analysis.md

 ## What to Do

-Create a document that simply presents Baker's argumentative claims as a numbered list arranged in a logical order.
+Work with a partner to create a document that simply presents Baker's argumentative claims as a numbered list arranged in a logical order.

 ---